Welcome to the Year 4 page! This class is taught by Mr Lucas and supported by Mrs Poulter and Mr Harness!

 Time – Time

 Below I have included the government picked Year 3 and 4 key words.
 These are all the words that children are expected to learn and be able to use by the end of Year 4.
-There are lots of ways of practising these, whether through games, applying them to sentences, or the good old fashioned spelling test.
-Because there are so many to learn, I recommend people choose no more than 10 a week to practise.
+There are lots of ways of practicing these, whether through games, applying them to sentences, or the good old fashioned spelling test.
+Because there are so many to learn, I recommend people choose no more than 10 a week to practice.
 If your child is struggling (spelling was never my strong point at school either!) then feel free to decrease the number you focus on.
 I have also linked a website with lots of interactive spelling games based on different spelling patterns.

 This term we would have explored the relationships and properties of solids, liquids and gases.
 Below I have attached a document filled with easy experiments that are great for home learning as well as all the things children needs to know.
 It is filled with prompts to ask the children and discussions you could have at each stage of the topic.
 Again, as with all other things on this website, there is no pressure to do this or even do it all.
 Feel free to dip in and out or miss it entirely if you do not feel confident.